TheStig294/100-more-randomats-pack-1/README.md

 Added description, fixed not hiding names of players properly and not hiding names for traitors\
 Originally made by [Legendahkiin](https://steamcommunity.com/sharedfiles/filedetails/?id=2007014855)

+## It's time to go third-person

+Switches everyone to an over-the-shoulder thirdperson view\
+\
+_ttt_randomat_thirdperson_ - Default: 1 - Whether this randomat is enabled

 ## LAST ONE STANDING WINS!
 BATTLE ROYALE

 Turns the round into a battle royale!\